lasercata/Dotfiles/README.md

 There is currently two snippets, `all.snippets` that contain definition for auto closing parenthesis, braces, ..., and `tex.snippet` that contain LaTeX snippets (some need to use [this](https://github.com/lasercata/LaTeX_Templates) template).

 See [https://github.com/sirver/ultisnips/](https://github.com/sirver/ultisnips/).

+## Tmux
+[Tmux](https://github.com/tmux/tmux/wiki) is a terminal multiplexer.

+The file `tmux.conf` from this repository is a configuration file for tmux (should be located at `~/.tmux.conf`) that define vim-like commands.